MattSi98/Terminal-Based-Monopoly/README.md

 All steps from above link must be completed before installation will work.

-1. Download the zip file
+1. Download the repository as a zip file
 2. Unzip the file
 3. Change directory into the unzipped directory (3110Project).